simonvomeyser/simple-web-dev/resources/markdown/bem-by-example-part-2.md

 release_date: December 2019
 slug: bem-by-example-part-2
 excerpt: >-
-  This is the second part of my "BEM by Example" series.
+  This is the second part of my BEM by Example series.

   In this post we will setup the project and then (finally) implement the header of the Design.
 tags: